oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-When a Verifier requires Key Binding, the Holder presents a Fnord covering the relevant SD-JWT.
-The Fnord encodes the SD-JWT as well as a Key Binding JWT.
+When a Verifier requires Key Binding, the Holder presents an SD-JWT-KB covering the relevant SD-JWT.
+The SD-JWT-KB encodes the SD-JWT as well as a Key Binding JWT.
 The Key Binding JWT encodes a signature by the Holder's private key over:

 * A hash of the SD-JWT